SPEAKERS

 Roger GrossE

-Associate Professor, Department of Computer Science at the University of Toronto; Canada CIFAR AI Chair; Schwartz Reisman Chair in Technology and Society
+Associate Professor, Department of Computer Science, Canada CIFAR AI Chair & Founding Member, Vector Institute; Schwartz Reisman Chair in Technology and Society

 Roger Grosse is a renowned expert in AI safety and associate professor in the Department of Computer Science at the University of Toronto.
 His research applies understandings of deep learning to the safety and alignment of AI systems in order to understand and mitigate the risks posed by them and to determine how they can be safely and ethically integrated for the long-term benefit of humanity.
 Grosse is serving a five-year appointment as Schwartz Reisman Chair in Technology and Society until 2029, and is currently a member of technical staff on the alignment team at Anthropic through the summer of 2024.